clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 **Step 2**

 In the Export area, you will see three distinct areas - Connected YouTube Accounts, Upload Videos to YouTube, and Uploaded Videos.

 ![](/images/export-2.jpg)

 First, click **+Connect to YouTube** in the Connected YouTube Accounts section.

 This will prompt a Google page to appear.
-From here, you can select the correct Google account/YouTube account to link to Clowdr.
+From here, you can select the correct Google/YouTube account to link to Clowdr.

 ![](/images/export-3.jpg)

-The selected YouTube account will link to Clowdr and appear in your list of Connected Accounts.
+The newly added YouTube account will appear in your list of Connected Accounts.

 ![](/images/export-4.jpg)

 **Step 3**

 Now that you have linked an account to export content to, navigate to the **Upload Videos to YouTube** section.

 ![](/images/export-5.jpg)

-From here, you are able to choose the video you want to upload by Content Item and Content File, as well as set video privacy, titles, and descriptions.
+From here, you are able to choose the video you want to upload, by Content Item and Content File, as well as set video privacy, titles, and descriptions.

 ![](/images/export-7a.jpg)

 ![](/images/export-6.jpg)

-When exporting videos, you are able to select from the list of connected Google/YouTube accounts, as well as specific channels and playlists.
+When exporting videos, you are able to select from the list of connected Google/YouTube accounts - as well as upload to specific channels and playlists.

 **Step 4**

-Once you've uploaded videos to your YouTube account from within Clowdr, you are able to view the list in the Upload
+Once you've uploaded content from Clowdr to YouTube, you are able to visit the full list of videos in the Uploaded Videos section.

+The information listed includes the video YouTube ID, privacy status, and preview with playback ability.

 ![](/images/export-7.jpg)